marcolo0714-lgtm/Webpage-Controller/README.md

 ## Architecture

-The script uses a `BrowserSession` class that wraps the browser context and maintains the current page state.
-This design ensures that:
-- Functions receive the session (context wrapper) instead of individual page objects
-- If a page is closed or updated elsewhere, the session automatically validates and recovers
-- Functions always work with a fresh, valid page reference through `session.get_page()`
-- Switching between tabs updates the session's current page for all subsequent operations
+The script uses Playwright's synchronous API with a persistent Chromium browser context.
+It keeps the current `page` object in a local variable and updates that variable when tabs are switched.

 ## Notes